 What Is Your Favorite Cuisine?

-How many cuisines have you tried among this list above?
+How many cuisines have you tried?
 And what is the most impressive one to you?
-To me, the shortest way to learn about a country’s culture and lifestyle is through their cuisine.
+To me, the shortest way to learn about a country’s culture and lifestyle is through its cuisine.

 And if you like this post, your likes and shares are highly appreciated.
 Thank you for your support!